Seraphli/obsidian-link-embed/README.md

 ## Interface Features

-- **Refresh Button**: Each embed includes a refresh button that allows you to update the link metadata without recreating the embed.
+- **Refresh Button**: When hovering over an embedded link, a refresh button appears that allows you to update the link metadata and preview without recreating the embed.
+This is particularly useful when the content of the original link has been updated and you want to refresh the embedded preview to reflect these changes.
+- **Copy Button**: When hovering over an embedded link, a copy button appears that allows you to quickly copy the embed code for sharing or reusing elsewhere in your notes.
 - **Popup Menu**: When enabled, pasting a URL will show a popup menu with options to create an embed, create a markdown link, or dismiss.
 - **In-place Replacement**: Option to replace the selected URL with the embed instead of inserting on the next line.